jube-home/jube/README.md

 * Elective: Multi-Tenancy.
 * Elective: Git Definitions Backup and Recovery.

+The training program is available on the subsequent dates:

+* New York, US.
+In 2024, starting Tuesday October 22nd through end of Thursday October 24th.
+USD 2950 per participant.
+* Larnaca, Cyprus: In 2024, starting Tuesday December 3rd through end of Thursday December 5th.
+EUR 1395 per participant.
+* New York, US.
+In 2025, starting Tuesday April 22nd through end of Thursday April 24th.
+USD 2950 per participant.
+* Larnaca, Cyprus: starting Tuesday June 3rd through end of Thursday June 5th.
+EUR 1395 per participant.

-Given a maximum of 8 participants, and a minimum of 4, the total cost of the program is EUR 1395 per attendee, which includes lunch and refreshments.
+A maximum of 8, and a minimum of 4 participants.
+Includes lunch and refreshments.
 Additionally, participants will have access to four hours of Commercial Support, valid for six months after completion of the program.
-The program is available on the subsequent dates:

-* In 2024, starting Tuesday December 3rd through end of Thursday December 5th.
-* In 2025, starting Tuesday June 3rd through end of Thursday June 5th.

-For further details, including detailed training plan, kindly contact [support@jube.io](mailto:support@jube.io).
+For further details, including the detailed training plan, kindly contact [support@jube.io](mailto:support@jube.io).

-Where confidentially considerations exist, the same program can be made available at the client's premises for a daily rate of EUR 800, excluding customary business travel and accommodation costs.
+Where confidentially considerations exist, the same program can be made available at the client's premises for a daily rate of EUR 800 or USD 857, excluding customary business travel and accommodation costs.
+Remote programs are not generally offered given observations of reduced practical participation and outcome.

 # Support
-Free Support is available via [Github Issues](https://github.com/jube-home/jube/issues).

-Commercial support available at a daily rate of EUR 800 prorated.
+Free Support is available via [Github Issues](https://github.com/jube-home/jube/issues) on a best endeavour basis.
+Commercial Support available at a daily rate of EUR 800 or or USD 857 prorated.
 It is uncommon for a client to require more than two days of Commercial Support per month given an active production implementation,  although implementation demands vary depending on client technical proficiency.
 For further details, please contact [support@jube.io](mailto:support@jube.io).

 # Reporting Vulnerabilities